-A busy Sunday in August may not feel like the ideal day to choose for an Iona day trip, but actually we went yesterday and it was great!
+A busy Sunday in August may not feel like the ideal day to choose for an Iona day trip, but actually we have done it and it was great!
 We went to visit cousins who were spending the weekend there.
 I recommend to all our guests that they go to Iona if they haven’t already been.
-It is a long drive, but the scenery is unrivalled and to my mind, the effort well rewarded!
+It is a long drive, but the scenery is unrivalled and to my mind, the effort well rewarded.
+Whatever time of year!

 I always suggest that guests drive via Dervaig, Aros Bridge and Salen to Craignure and down to Fionnphort through Glen More.
 Depending on the traffic, it can take about 2 hours to get there.
 Look at the ferry timetable so you can aim for a particular boat.
 The road through the glen from Ardura to Pennyghael is starkly beautiful – look out for the Three Lochs, there is a place to stop there and take in the view.